scriptkitties/fglt/_agora/book-03-daemons-at-the-gateway-part-01.md

 **Socrates:** NNTP services were not something afforded to home users at the beginning of the Internet
 **Socrates:** so a BBS service that did have access to Usenet was a good springboard
 **Socrates:** that some of these BBS services peered with each other is separate
-**Glaucon:** right, BBS was a weird custom connection to a server which had email and connections with other users and stuff, but you couldn't just Telnet in usually, you needed the software
+**Glaucon:** right, BBS was a weird custom connection to a server which had email and connections with other users and stuff, but you couldn't just Telnet in usually, you needed the software?
 **Socrates:** no
 **Glaucon:** I'm lost then
 **Glaucon:** go on